 Though I studied fine art at the University of Southern California, most of my early painting was done with aerosol on the streets of LA.
 I abandoned graffiti completely in 1995 when I moved to New York and began working in a completely new mixed media style layering paper and paint on canvas and wood panels.

-The city and urban decay is a major influence on my work.
-I draw my inspiration from the urban experience, from the tension and madness of city life, and from the eroding and crumbling past of a city.
+The city and the urban experience have long influenced my work.
+Urban decay in particular is an inspiration; the eroding and crumbling past of a city fascinates me.
 For me, the thick layers of collage and paint in my work are like the stratum of a city, its history, its culture.